 Residents urged to control spread of COVID-19

-As COVID-19 infection rates rise across the town, Watford Borough Council urges residents to take action now to stop the spread of the virus before further restrictions are imposed on people and businesses.
+As COVID-19 infection rates rise across the town, residents are urged to take action now to stop the spread of the virus before further restrictions are imposed on people and businesses.

 COVID-19 infection rates in the town have risen significantly since the last week of September - over the last seven days 101 people have tested positive for the virus in Watford.

 Elected Mayor of Watford Peter Taylor said: “We have a small window of opportunity to stay in control of the spread of COVID-19.
 Everyone must take responsibility now to lower the risks involved in all of the things we do in our day-to-day lives.
 Unless we do that, coronavirus could get a stronger grip than it has now and we risk not being able to see those people who are most important to us.”